oracle/odpi/doc/src/private_structs/dpiDynamicBytes.rst

 .. member:: dpiDynamicBytesChunk \*dpiDynamicBytes.chunks

-    Specifies a pointer to an array of :ref:`dpiDynamicBytesChunk` structures.
+    Specifies a pointer to an array of :ref:`dpiDynamicBytesChunk<dpiDynamicBytesChunk>` structures.
+The array has
-    The array has the number of elements identified by the member :member:`dpiDynamicBytes.allocatedChunks`.
+    the number of elements identified by the member :member:`dpiDynamicBytes.allocatedChunks`.
 When the number of allocated
     chunks is zero, this value is NULL.